First Baptist Church (Petersburg, Virginia): History

 Emphasizing education, the First Baptist congregation also created one of the earliest local schools for black children in the nation.
 From its beginning, the congregation was led by black pastors.
-In the wake of Nat Turner's slave rebellion in 1831, however, planters became so alarmed about the potential for religious messages to cause other revolts that they passed legislation in 1832 requiring that all black churches be led by white pastors.
+In the wake of Nat Turner's Rebellion in 1831, however, planters became so alarmed about the potential for religious messages to cause other revolts that they passed legislation in 1832 requiring that all black churches be led by white pastors.
 The planters believed they could ensure control of the message that whites would deliver.
 During this time, Thomas G. Keen was one of the ministers at First Baptist.
 After the Civil War, blacks took back control of their church and left the Southern Baptist Convention.

+In 1851 they had 1,635 members making them the largest congregation in the Portsmouth Baptist Association of Virginia.
 By 1865 First Baptist had 1700 members.
 Rev. Leonard A. Black was pastor from 1873 to 1883, during which time the congregation grew to 3,600 members.
 At about age 17, he had escaped from slavery in Maryland in 1837, joining three brothers in Boston, Massachusetts and settling that year in Portland, Maine.
 He later married and lived for years in Providence, Rhode Island.
 In 1847 he had published a memoir of his trials and journey, The Life and Sufferings of Leonard Black, a Fugitive from Slavery, classified as a slave narrative.

 First Baptist soon joined a state convention of black Baptist churches, aided by the Consolidated American Baptist Convention, to escape the supervision of whites.
 Such black state conventions eventually founded the National Baptist Convention, USA.
 The First Baptist congregation continued to grow after the war as numerous freedmen moved to Petersburg from outlying areas.
 Its members helped the rural migrants adjust to urban life.

 The current church at 236 Harrison Avenue was built starting in 1870, after a fire burned the previous one.
 The congregation steadily added to the church, completing the steeple during Rev. Black's pastorate.
-In the late 1880s the pastor, Rev. Charles B. Gordon, also edited The Pilot (later known as The National Pilot), a paper that was said to be a mouthpiece for Baptists in Virginia.
+In the late 1880s the pastor, Rev. Charles B. W. Gordon Sr., also edited The Pilot (later known as The National Pilot), a paper that was said to be a mouthpiece for Baptists in Virginia.